 - Attend a volunteer information session

-- Have enough time to commit for at least two hours per week on a regular basis for a minimum of 8-10 weeks
+- Have enough time to commit to at least one night a week (two hours) on a regular basis for a minimum of 10-15 weeks

 - Complete an interview as applicable